NVIDIA GeForce GTX 1060 Graphics

 Here's a real quick visual introduction video to the NVIDIA GTX 10 Series Cards;

 If you’re considering purchasing a GTX 1060 card, the first thing to note is that there are two versions, a 6GB and a 3GB card which is the memory of the card.
 The 1060 6GB version is really the normal 1060 card and then the reduced 3GB version were released to offer the customer a version of the card which can compete with what was known at the time as the AMD RX 470 and 480 Series cards, but now the RX 570 and 580 series cards.

 The decrease in the VRAM in these cards allow NVIDIA to offer a sub £200 Graphics Card which is still able to run very well at 1080p Gaming and also a VR Ready Card, both very popular with current gaming trends.

 As of current writing, the cheapest 1060 3GB Graphics card on the Novatech website is at £170 from EVGA whereas most 1060 6GB cards will come in around or just over £200.
 The difference of £20-£30 between them if it isn't a huge deal breaker for you, I'd personally reccomend paying the extra money for the extra VRAM on your card just for a better frame buffer as it allows you play better games in a higher resolution with better textures.

-Sometimes there will be deals for a sub £200 1060 6GB card and if so, these are really tip your hat kind of deals you should definitely be considering.
+Sometimes there will be deals for a sub £200 1060 6GB card and if so, these are really tip your hat kind of deals you should definitely be considering for your Gaming PC.

 There aren’t many other huge difference between these cards besides the VRAM (which is an important part) as you can see from the official NVIDIA site below, the other key specs are almost identical.